LLNL/merlin/docs/tutorial/3_hello_world.md

 # Hello, World!

-This hands-on module walks through the steps of building and running a simple merlin workflow.
+This hands-on module walks through the steps of building and running a simple Merlin workflow.

 !!! info "Prerequisites"